Listen to the Exhortation of the Dawn!

 While many people have clearly dominant left- or right-brained tendencies, you are able to draw on skills from both hemispheres of your brain.
 This rare combination makes you a very creative and flexible thinker.

 The down side to being balanced-brained is that you may sometimes feel paralyzed by indecision when the two hemispheres of your brain are competing to solve a problem in their own unique ways.

 Wow… it has been several days of non-stop running!
 I’ve barely had time to sleep or meditate (nevermind blog!) but the physical demands its due, so to speak, and it’s all part of the overall cycle.
 So, that said, and apologies for lack of posting extended, this is a special post on this blog, for it is the 108th.
 It seemed only fitting to honor the number that through the ages has held a certain significance.
 Why the number one-hundred-and-eight?
-Well, to mention only a few references… Read the rest of this entry »
+Well, to mention only a few references… Continue reading »